yejiayu/go-computing-provider/README.md

    --help, -h  show help
 ```

-### Step 6: Check the Status of UBI-Task&#x20;
+### Step 6: Check the Status of ZK task;

-To check the UBI task list, use the following command:
+To check the ZK task list, use the following command:

 ```
 computing-provider ubi list